warp.sparse#

 - warp.sparse.bsr_identity(rows_of_blocks, block_type, device=None)[source]#

-Creates and returns a square identity matrix.
+Create and return a square identity matrix.

 - Parameters: